Pumpkinwaffle/EmuELEC-OGS-Godot/README.md

 * right click the file `frt_100_332_arm64.bin`, choose 'set file permissions', enter value 777, press OK
 * Open the foler `place contents in 'roms'` and move it's contents to `/storage/roms` on your OGS

 You're done!
-Reboot your OGS and you'll see and Godot menu, in it should be a 'button tester' game.
+Reboot your OGS and you'll see a Godot menu, in you'll find <b>OGS Button Tester</b>.
 Run it to make sure everything works.
 If the game doesn't start, double check the file permissions.
 If you need assistance, come to the <a href="https://forum.odroid.com/viewtopic.php?f=193&t=39708&sid=45e9324b1ef05e4651f6a79924689f34">Hardkernel Forums</a>.

-If you have more Godot games to add you can add them like your other roms, in the `/roms/godot` folder.
+If you have more Godot games.
+You can add them like your other roms, in the `/roms/godot` folder.
+Games have to be made for the OGS or they won't work.

 ## Instructions (experienced user)
 Installation is pretty straightforward.
 Add a new system to es_systems.cfg